Guest-615695028/EPCOT-SAVERS/README.md

 INR  99.

 Free download on GITHUB!
-## Picture branch
+## "Pictures" branch
-Due to copyright issues, I can not use some of them in printed EPCOT SAVERS without lisencing.
+Due to copyright issues, I can not use some of them in printed EPCOT SAVERS without lisencing, so I leave them in branch "Pictures".

 ## Language versions
 * English